alexrf45/Kali-Custom-Docker/README.md

 UPDATE 2021-08-29:
 - I'm having issues getting the container to read files from the host so I recommend using the kali-shell for any tools that utilize user lists and custom wordlists generated on     the host.
 I will find a fix hopefully soon.
 My goal is to save on keystrokes and streamline ops.

+UPDATE 2021-08-30:
+- Boom so heads up for folks that aren't super proficient with Docker.
+Ensure when you set the volume that you know where the volume is placed on your host.
+This will allow you to place files there needed by containers such as crackmapexec that will read from that volume for username lists and wordlists.
+I adjusted the aliases accordingly.
+Happy Hacking!